Criminal Lawyer in El Paso

 - First-degree felony – life imprisonment or a sentence of 5 to 99 years in the Texas Department of Criminal Justice and a fine of up to $10,000.

 - Capitol felony – life in prison without the possibility of parole or the death penalty.

 Do not plead guilty before speaking with a criminal lawyer.
 Your rights may have been violated, or there may be a chance to get your charges reduced.
 Let our office help you get justice!

-If you were arrested for a crime in El Paso, you need a defense attorney you can trust.
+If you were arrested for a crime, such as a DWI or traffic violation, you need a criminal lawyer you can trust.
 You need a lawyer with real experience and real case results that will fight for you.
 Contact the Huerta Law Firm at (915) 629-9988 for a free consultation.

 We have been helping clients in and around El Paso since 2005.
 We know what it takes to defend against the most complex cases and win.
 All initial criminal case evaluations are free of charge and without obligation to retain our firm.
 Call today to get started.